-The Board, through the Audit, Actuarial and Finance committee for Sanlam and Sanlam Life, ensures that the necessary controls are in place and that the requisite assurance is provided where necessary to verify and safeguard the integrity of the Integrated Report, including any other disclosures.
-In this regard, the Board continues to be accountable for and overseeing Sanlam's response to applicable disclosure requirements.
+The Board, through the Risk and Compliance committee and the Audit, Actuarial and Finance committee for Sanlam and Sanlam Life, ensures that the necessary controls are in place and that the requisite assurance is provided where necessary to verify and safeguard the integrity of Sanlam's Integrated Report, including any other disclosures.
+In this regard, the Board continues to be accountable for overseeing Sanlam's response to applicable disclosure requirements.
 The Audit, Actuarial and Finance committee as well as the Risk and Compliance committee assist the Board in setting Sanlam's reporting direction on how reporting should be approached and conducted.
-These committees review the integrated reporting process which includes the Group's audited financial statements as well as approving the reporting frameworks and materiality while ensuring compliance with applicable legal requirements and its relevance to Sanlam's diverse group of stakeholders.

-The Board ensures that the Integrated Report, King IVTM apply and explain disclosures, Sanlam's Annual Financial Statements, the Resilience Report, as well as any other relevant information, are published on the Company's website, as well as through other mediums as is appropriate.
+These committees, assisted by the Social, Ethics and Sustainability committee, review the integrated reporting process which includes the Group's audited financial statements as well as approving the reporting frameworks and materiality while ensuring compliance with applicable legal requirements and its relevance to Sanlam's diverse group of stakeholders.
+The Board ensures that the Integrated Report, Sanlam's response to the King IVTM "apply and explain" disclosure requirements, Sanlam's Annual Financial Statements, the Resilience Report as well as any other relevant information, are published on the Company's website as well as through other mediums as is appropriate.